-1. Members of the public shall turn their electronic devices that are capable of emitting sound - including cellular telephones, personal data devices, digital tablets, laptop computers, etc. - to the off- or silent-mode during council meetings.

-- 2. Cameras.
-Cameras and recording equipment may be used during council meetings only if: - a. the devices are silent during use; - the devices are used in a manner and at locations that do not impede walkways or others views of the meeting or disrupt the conduct of the meeting; - c.
-Continual lighting may not be used with video/film recording; and - d.
-Flash photography will not be allowed.
+- Members of the public shall turn their electronic devices that are capable of emitting sound - including cellular telephones, personal data devices, digital tablets, laptop computers, etc. - to the off- or silent-mode during council meetings. - 2.
+Cameras.
+Cameras and recording equipment may be used during council meetings only if: - a. the devices are silent during use; and - b. the devices are used in a manner and at locations that do not impede walkways or others views of the meeting or disrupt the conduct of the meeting. - c.
+Continual lighting may not be used with video recording. - d.
+Flash photography is not allowed.